Article

 HERO view: In our view, the market is not moving away from expertise.
 It is becoming more focused on immediately usable expertise.

 That matters not only because AI is spreading, but because it is becoming part of normal business activity.
 As more tasks become easier to generate, the value of human contribution shifts.
+Judgment matters more.
+So does validation, context, critical thinking, and the ability to apply knowledge in a live setting.

 This is especially relevant to STEM recruitment.
 In technical and regulated environments, polished output is not enough.
 Employers still need people who can challenge assumptions, interpret nuances, and make sound decisions.